 What is the DQT?

 The DQT is a touch screen, computer-based test.
-Its aim is to confirm that P2 drivers have sufficient knowledge and hazard perception skills, to ‘graduate’ to the full NSW driver licence.
+Its aim is to confirm that P2 drivers have sufficient knowledge and hazard perception skills, to ‘graduate’ to an unrestricted driver licence.

-- Part 1 is a knowledge test that assesses your knowledge of road safety issues
+- Part 1 is a knowledge test assessing your knowledge of road safety issues

-- Part 2 is a hazard perception test that assess your ability to recognise hazards and respond appropriately.
-It is based on the driving simulations that lead to the five most common crash types for new full licence holders in NSW.
+- Part 2 is a hazard perception test assessing your ability to recognise hazards and respond appropriately.
+It is based on the driving simulations that lead to the 5 most common crash types for new unrestricted licence holders in NSW.

-The DQT is therefore a bit like an advanced version of the Driver Knowledge Test (DKT), that you passed to get your learner licence, combined with the Hazard Perception Test (HPT), that you passed to get your P2 licence.
+The DQT is therefore a bit like an advanced version of the Driver Knowledge Test (DKT), you passed to get your learner licence, combined with the Hazard Perception Test (HPT) you passed to get your P2 licence.